DocDagbjort/init-script-template/README.md

     /var/log/mochimo.log

-So, you can watch the progresso of the node 'live' with:
+So, you can watch the progress of the node 'live' with:

     tail -f /var/log/mochimo.log